Strawberry Quik meth: Existence of colored or flavored meth

 Sometimes meth labs will try to brand their crystal meth product by coloring it in order to make it seem unique and to give it more market appeal.
 Police and drug enforcement officials have conjectured that the idea for "strawberry meth" may have come from such a process.

 Law enforcement and treatment providers in Nevada and California have reported the distribution and/or use of flavored methamphetamine.

 Strawberry-flavored meth was seized in an apartment in Carson City, Nevada in January 2007.

 It is also possible for poorly synthesized batches of methamphetamine to have a pink or very light reddish color.
-This is most likely caused by the colored dyes present in over the counter drugs used in the production meth, such as cold medicine containing ephedrine.
+This is most likely caused by the colored dyes present in over the counter drugs used in the production of meth, such as cold medicine containing ephedrine.
 This coloration would most likely be the result of improper or poorly executed synthesis of meth.
 While coloration is rare, it is often marketed as having more desirable qualities such as greater potency or less incidence of negative side effects, though there is no consistent evidence to back up such claims.
 This kind of tactic (marketing unique looking drugs as being better in some respect) is very common among dealers and drug users.
 The presence of added flavoring and of added color are independent.
 Crystal methamphetamine-based preparations may be colorless but flavored, may contain coloring but no flavoring, and may be both colored and flavored.